NVIDIA/NVFlare/docs/user_guide/fl_simulator.rst

 *************************
 To change the MAX_CLIENTS
 *************************
-The simulator default to run with maximum number of clients to 100.
-If you need to simulate larger number of clients, use this "-m MAX_CLIENTS" option to set the number of clients to run.
+By default, the simulator runs with a maximum number of 100 clients.
+If you need to simulate larger number of clients, use the "-m MAX_CLIENTS" option to set the number of clients to run.
 The simulator can support more than 1000 clients with one run.
-Just need to make sure that the machine hardware have enough resources to support the parallel executing clients at the same time.
+You just need to make sure that the machine that the simulator is running on has enough resources to support the parallel execution of the number of clients set.